Promises of Continuity: G2-Dyads

 What is at Stake: With a commitment, there is maximum concern that you follow through on what you promise and accept the risks.
 So your integrity is at stake.

-Dysfunction: Over-confidence can lead to over-commitment causing great difficulty in delivering expected results.
-Reckless commitment can generate unnecessary dangers and is likely to cause harm.
+Dysfunction: Over-confidence can lead to over-commitment causing great difficulty in functioning as expected on multiple occasions.
+Reckless commitment can generate unnecessary dangers and is likely to lead to harm.

 Consequence of Absence: A refusal to commit leads to social isolation and personal emptiness.
-No difficult challenge will be taken on.
+No difficult challenge will be undertaken.

 Develop-G25

-Function in applying determination: To enable new possibilities to emerge—despite likely costs, errors and failures in the process.
+Function in applying determination: To enable new possibilities to emerge—despite likely costs, missteps and failures in the process.

 Developing is constituted by confidently risking-g1 and unequivocally learning-g2.

-Base is provided by confidently putting energy and resources into experiments and new personal experiences with no certainty of the effects.
+Base is provided by confidently putting energy and resources into experiments, new personal experiences and learning events with no certainty of benefits.

-Drive comes from an unstoppable need to fill gaps in ability by continually learning in different ways and reflecting constructively on whatever occurs.
+Force comes from an unstoppable drive to fill gaps in abilities by continually learning in different ways and reflecting constructively on whatever eventuates.

 ClosedMore